Pros & Cons of Incorporating

 After December 31, 2017, the ability to income split with family members has been reduced significantly.
 Generally, income splitting is only available to spouses when the main principal attains the age of 65 years or the spouse works in the business an average of 20 hours per week during the year or any prior five years that the corporation existed.
 You can also income split with aunts, uncles, nieces, nephews and non-residents.
 Certain other limited exceptions may be available.

-Your Flaim Wolsey Hall advisor can help you navigate the new complex rules regarding income splitting.
+Your FWH advisor can help you navigate the new complex rules regarding income splitting.

 How does income splitting work?